needle-mirror/com.unity.cloud.assets/Documentation~/metadata-management-sample.md

 To edit an existing field definition, follow these steps:

 1. Select an entry in the list.
-2. Next to the display name, select the **...** button to open the shortcut menu.
+2. Next to the display name, select the ellipsis button (…).

    ![Screenshot of the context menu](images/metadata-info-context-menu.png)